-- Equity is what is left over after you use your assets to pay off your liabilities.
+Equity is what is left after a business uses its assets to pay off its liabilities.

 Assets = Liabilities + Equity